Freya-Hunt/BookCovers/_posts/2021-09-20-good-bookin.md

 <!--StartFragment-->

 > “Covers are the first bit of customer-facing marketing that your reader will ever see.
 They’re a shortcut—telling the reader in shorthand that they’ll like this book, that it’s in the genre they love to read, and that the person who wrote it is someone they can trust with their valuable (often limited) reading time.
 That’s a lot of information to pack into one image, and still make it effective."- [Kevin Tumlinson](https://www.draft2digital.com/blog/the-psychology-of-a-good-book-cover/)
->
->

 What makes a book cover great is its ability to draw potential readers in, giving them the impression that your book is professional and good quality, as well as signifying all the things it needs to upon first glance (genre, tone, theme, content, etc).
 Self-published books do not get a green card for having a low budget behind them, and if you want your book to succeed against the so called ‘Big 5 publishers’, who have a large backing of money and experience behind them, you’ll need a book cover which can compete on the same level as their designs.

 In this post, I will explain the process of designing your cover, as well as the basic ideas behind design and how you can use them to create a stunning and unique book.

 ## **Look for sources of inspiration for your cover**

 Inspiration can come from places such as other book covers, artists, design studios, museums and archives to name a few.
-Take a look at my post about finding inspiration for your cover **here.**
+Take a look at my post about finding inspiration for your cover **[here.](https://threeseconds.netlify.app/2021/09/22/how-to-find-inspiration-for-your-book-cover/)**

 As well as wanting your cover to be  eye-catching and good looking, you also want it to connect with your target market.
 Therefore, one thing you should always do before starting your cover is study other books from your books genre, and see how they’ve designed their covers.
 You’re bound to notice specific design tropes and motifs appearing on many books within a certain genre.
 Check out my other posts to see some of the best books and their covers, where I discuss in depth the specific design tropes of the current best selling genres.

-A survey taken from book current readers says that **75%** of people would buy a book with a cover similar to one they’ve read before, as they believe it will be a similar reading experience.
+A survey I took with avid book readers says that **75%** of people would buy a book with a cover similar to one they’ve read before, as they believe it will be a similar reading experience.
 You want your cover to communicate to the reader that this book is the one they’re looking for, and you can do this by using genre specific design to signal what your book is about upon only a first glance, as well as associating it with other books from a genre.

 > “People gravitate toward the familiar.
 The more familiar something (or someone) is, the better the chances of attraction.
 When readers are looking for something new to add to their shelves, they want to know that it will be something similar enough to what they’re used to, and already enjoy, that it will fit with the books they already love.”- [Tumlinson](https://www.draft2digital.com/blog/the-psychology-of-a-good-book-cover/)

 Of course, this isn't to say that your book needs to be cliche and boring.
 Whilst using genre specific design tropes, you can still make your cover striking and original with things such as imagery, typography and colours.

 *Don't forget about the back cover.
-Check out this [guide here](*<https://blog.reedsy.com/back-of-book-cover/>*) on how to make a format your whole book cover, including the back!*
+Check out this \[guide here](*<https://blog.reedsy.com/back-of-book-cover/>*) on how to make a format your whole book cover, including the back!*

 ## Choosing an image for your cover